 Ready to try it?
 Scan the QR code below to get started 👇

-At Orca Scan, we help automate your business and help you keep your inventory organized.
+At Orca Scan, we help automate your business and help you keep your inventory organised.
 If you need assistance managing your barcodes, please contact us.
 We’ll be happy to help.